Translators invariant under hyperpolar actions: Introduction

 Wang \cite{W} showd that when $n=2$, the bowl soliton is the only convex translator given as an entire graph.
 Further, Spruck and Xiao \cite{SX} showed that the bowl soliton with $n=2$ is the only complete translator which is an entire graph.
 The level sets of the function $r$ gives an isoparametric foliation on $\mathbb R^n$.
 By noticing this fact, Fujii \cite{F} classified the shape of the translator given by a function on a unit sphere which is constant along each leaf of isoparametric foliation.
+Each leaf is an isoparametric hypersurface and the numaber $k$ of its distinct principal curvatures is equal to $1$, $2$, $3$, $4$ or $6$ (see \cite{M}).
+In cases of $k=1$, $2$, $3$, Cartan\cite{C} classified the isoparametric hypersurfaces.
+The hypersurfaces are $S^{n-1}\subset S^n$ in case of $k=1$, $S^k\times S^{n-k-1}\subset S^n$ in case of $k=2$ and the tubes over the Veronese surfaces $\mathbb{R}P^2\subset S^4$, $\mathbb{C}P^2\subset S^7$, $\mathbb{Q}P^2\subset S^{13}$, $\mathbb{O}P^2\subset S^{25}$ (i.e., the principal orbits of the isotropy representations of the rank two symmetric spaces $SU(3)/SO(3)$, $(SU(3)\times SU(3))/SU(3)$, $SU(6)/Sp(3)$, $E_6/F_4$) in case of $k=3$.
+These hypersurfaces are homogeneous.
+In case of $k=6$, the hypersurfaces are homogeneous by the result of Dorfmeister and Neher\cite{DN} and Miyaoka\cite{Mi}.
+The hypersurfaces are the principal orbits of the isotropy representations of $(G_2\times G_2)/G_2$, $G_2/SO(4)$.
+In case of $k=4$, Ozeki and Takeuchi\cite{OT1,OT2} found that non-homogeneous isoparametric hypersurfaces are constructed as the regular level sets of the restrictions of the Cartin-M\"{u}nzner polynomial functions to the sphere.
+When the isoparametric hypersurfaces are homogeneous, translators studied in \cite{F} are given by a function invariant under cohomogenity one actions on the sphere.
 On the other hand, Lawn and Ortega \cite{LO} studied the translator given by a function invariant under a cohomegeneity one action on a pseudo-Riemannian manifold.
 They showed that the graph of the function gives a translator if and only if the function is a solution of some ODE.

 In this paper, we consider the case where $N$ is a symmetric space $G/K$ of compact type, where we give $G/K$ the $G$-invariant metric induced from the $(-1)$-multiple of the Killing form of the Lie algebra $\mathfrak g$.
 When the rank of $G/K$ is equal to one (i.e., $G/K=SO(n+1)/SO(n)$, $SU(n+1)/S(U(1)\times U(n))$, $Sp(n+1)/(Sp(1)\times Sp(n))$ or $F_4/{\rm Spin}(9)$), we can take the function $r:G/K\to\mathbb{R}$ with $\|\nabla r\|=1$ whose level sets are the orbits of the isotropy group action $K\curvearrowright G/K$.
 Then, a function $u$ on a $K$-invariant domain $M$ of $G/K$ which is constant along each orbit of the isotropy group action is given by $u:=V\circ r$ for some function $V$ on $r(M)$.
 It is clear that the shape of the graph of $u$ is dominated by that of $V$.
 Hence we suffice to classify the shape of the graph of $V$ to classify that of $u$.
 We obtain the following classification theorem for the shape of the graph of $V$.